To Retire in Nicaragua is to Enjoy a Life

 - Can bring up to $20,000 of household goods, for your own home, into Nicaragua duty-free.

-- Can import or purchase one automobile for personal or general use duty- and tariff-free up to $25,000, and sell it, tax-free, after five years.
+- Can import or purchase one automobile for personal or general use and pay no import tax or protective tariff, and sell it, tax-free, after five years.

-Many retirees are retiring in Nicaragua to take advantage of the country’s amazing coastline, its colonial cities and the new place in the mountains.
+Many retirees are moving to Nicaragua to take advantage of the country’s amazing coastline, its colonial cities and the new place in the mountains.

-Where Are the Foreigners Retiring in Nicaragua Locating?
+Where Are the Foreigners Retiring in Nicaragua Living?